meshik/bioinformatics-code-hub/README.md

 # Bioinformatics Code Hub
-A curated collection of code for bioinformatic analyses for anyone to learn and copy for their analyses.
+A community collection of bioinformatic analyses for anyone to learn and adapt.

-If you can't find an analysis you want to perform or if you want an analysis expanded, open an issue and the contributors will make a template for you.
+Need help with an analysis?
+You can open an issue:
+- Request a specific analysis
+- Request an analysis expanded for your needs
+- Request help with downloading/processing a specific dataset

+Good at bioinformatics?
+Consider contributing your code!

 ## Planned Analyses:
 ### Genomics